hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 3. **count**: *Add the number of nodes to be present as part of this node pool.
 We can scale up & down by updating the count value here.*
 4. **os_image**: *The name of the OS image.
 Use the machine blueprint data source to retrieve the name of OS image*
 5. **os_version**: *The version to be upgraded to.
 We can get this version in the UI.
 Whenever there is a new version present, UI will pop up a banner mentioning the new version.*

+W﻿e can find the new version by clicking on the **Actions->Update OS** button on the right side of cluster's details page.

  Below is the reference Terraform configuration for updating the worker nodepool's OS version.